 Campers will also need white shorts to wear as part of their tribe uniform.
 It is smart to pack at least one pair of white shorts that your camper can play hard in, as tribe uniforms are worn for all competitive events.

-First Term campers need red, white, and blue to wear on the 4th of July.
+First Term campers will want to have red, white, and blue to wear on the 4th of July.

-Second Term campers need red and green for Christmas in July.
+Second Term campers want to have red and green for Christmas in July.
 (Christmas pajamas are fun for Christmas morning, too!)

 Campers need sturdy shoes around Camp, and no flip-flops are allowed (except for showering).
 At night, all campers must wear closed-toed shoes.
 Due to safety standards, cowboy or riding boots are required for campers taking Horseback Riding.
 (Hiking boots, sneakers, duck shoes, and girls’ dress boots are not acceptable for horseback riding.)

 Laundry is sent out once a week and returns two days later.
 Camp laundry is not as gentle or precise as your home laundry – please send only sturdy camp clothes.
 Send only cloth or nylon mesh laundry bags that will not melt in a commercial dryer.
 Please label all of your camper’s belongings so she will be able to keep up with them easily.

 We ask campers not to bring any electronic devices to Camp.
 If it plugs in, it should stay at home!
 Girls love living this way, and we love the opportunity it gives them to more fully inhabit the present moment, to relate with each other face to face, and to enjoy the beauty of the woods and the sounds of Camp.